DCalhas/eeg_to_fmri/README.md

 ## Setup

-Ideally, your machine has a Nvidia GPU and is running Linux.
+Ideally, your machine has a GPU and is running Linux.

 First of all, please install [anaconda](https://www.anaconda.com/) at ```$HOME/anaconda3/```.
 To setup the environment for this repository, please run the following commands: